open-contracting/standard-development-handbook/docs/profiles/technical/build.rst

 Build the profile
 -----------------

-See :doc:`repository` for information on what files are built by ``build-profile.py``.

 .. code-block:: shell

-   make clean_dist
+   make update

-   python schema/build-profile.py
+See :doc:`repository` for information on what files are built by this command.